 Following Gabrielsen's retirement, Richard "Moose" Wammock coached the 1967 team, finishing second in the SEC and 31st in the NCAA.
 Alan Gentry, a Bulldog letterwinner in 1955, led the Bulldogs for a three-year stint (1968-70), producing one SEC champion and setting 15 school records in one season.

 The women's swimming program was established in 1974, when, under similar circumstances to the men's beginnings, a group of women approached Martha Washington and then-Associate Athletic Director Liz Murphey.
 The women's team met with almost immediate success, qualifying one relay team and one individual (Veronica Stroup) for the AIAW National Championships during its first year.
 Stroup went on to win the Lady Bulldogs' first All-America honors, led by the coaching expertise of Washington.
 Washington stepped down as women's head coach in 1977 and was replaced by Joe McEvoy who held the position for two seasons.

 Pete Scholle led the men's team from 1971-1982.
 His teams compiled a dual meet record of 97-53.

-The men’s team peaked in 1997 with a third-place finish at NCAAs, while the women’s program claimed three consecutive national championships in 1999, 2000 and 2001, including 13 individual titles in the first two years alone.
-The women won five SEC titles from 1997-2001 and added another conference crown in 2006.
-The Lady Bulldogs became the first Georgia program in history to win three straight national crowns and the first women’s team to capture five straight league titles.
-In 2006, the Lady Bulldogs were second at the NCAAs and the Bulldogs wound up ninth, clinching another fine season for Georgia swimming and diving.
+The men's team peaked in 1997 with a third-place finish at the NCAAs, while the women's program claimed national championships in 1999, 2000, 2001, 2005, 2013 and 2014.
+The Lady Bulldogs won five SEC titles from 1997-2001 and added conference crowns in 2006, 2010, 2011, 2012, 2013 and 2014.
+The Lady Bulldogs became the first Georgia program in history to win three straight national crowns and the first women's team to capture five straight league titles.
+Last season, the Lady Bulldogs won the national title and the Bulldogs came in fifth.